Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

 ### Checkout
 - Checked if the order summary is correct.
 - Checked if the user had saved the default information in their profile show up correctly in the checkout form.
 - Verified the payment functionality works with successful payments works as desired by filling in the checkout form, adding 4242 4242 4242 4242 in the card number, add 12/24 into MM/YY and 123 into CVC.
-- Checked if the overlay animation while the form is been submitted.
+- Checked if the overlay animation loads while the form is been submitted.
 - Checked if the checkout success template displays the correct information.
-- Tested if the plan is deleted after the end_date(one year after purchase).

 ### Profile
 - Checked if the default information is saved after purchase and if it can be edited.
 - Checked if the current plan is been displayed correctly.
 - Checked if the book reviews are been displayed.
 - Checked if the book reviews links are redirecting to the right review.
+- Tested if the plan is deleted after the end_date(one year after purchase) by going to the admin page and editing the end_date to a date before the current day.

 ### Book Club
 - Checked if all reviews are being displayed.